mels17/mels17.github.io/_posts/2018-3-18-Javascript.md

 **Starring**: Jasmine, Webstorm and JavaScript

 This chapter is also dedicated to testing.
 This has happened to me twice in a row and goes like this...
 On a fine morning, I was writing tests for a piece of code.
 Like always, the errors showed up and I tried to debug them.
 Albeit some errors where persistent and I couldn't get them fixed no matter what.
 Again, like always, I planned to get help from my mentor, Andrew.
 But something behind my mind urged me to run the tests again.
 I did and the unspeakable happened... they turned ***green*** without me having to make any changes at all to my code.
+To this day, I don't know what's happening and continue my wait for for the errors to come back.

+Based on my deductions, there are three ways this could have happened:

+> * Seeing how I didn't have jasmine debugger in webstorm, the tests took pity on me and decided to resolve themselves
+> * The tests got annoyed at me for inserting console.logs everywhere and fixed themselves.
+> * ***OR*** JS is simply moody.